foxliveray/vue-todolist/README.md

 npm run build
 ```

-For detailed explanation on how things work, consult the [docs for vue-loader](http://vuejs.github.io/vue-loader).
+To see how the demo runs,click the link and you will know http://139.199.102.144/todolist/.